docker-library/docs/open-liberty/content.md

 ## Enabling Enterprise functionality

 The Open Liberty images have a set of built-in XML snippets that enable and configure enterprise functionality such as session cache and monitoring.
 These are toggled by specific `ARG`s in your application image Dockerfile and configured via the `configure.sh` script.
-Please the [instructions](https://github.com/openliberty/ci.docker#enterprise-functionality) on our GitHub page for more information.
+Please see the [instructions](https://github.com/openliberty/ci.docker#enterprise-functionality) on our GitHub page for more information.

 ## Using volumes for configuration